kirk0830/ABACUS-Pseudopot-Nao-Square/sources/README.md

 # ABACUS-Pseudopot-Nao-Square
 ## In brief
-This folder contains python source code for
+This folder contains python source code of APNS.
+Under each folder there is a README.md file that explains the purpose of the folder and the files in it.